 - Coconut oil: Not only does coconut help to improve your dog’s skin and coat health, but it can help with digestive issues in dogs.
 If you rub coconut oil over your dog’s teeth, it can also help to get rid of the yellow plague and tartar in your pup’s teeth.

-- Fish oil: contains omega-3 fatty acids (DHA and EPA), which helps improve skin and coat health and soothe inflammation from allergies.
+- Fish oil: contains omega-3 fatty acids (DHA and EPA), which help improve skin and coat health and soothe inflammation from allergies.

 - Sunflower oil: Sunflower oil provides your dog with omega-6 fatty acids, which will keep their hair healthy and shiny and their skin smooth and moisturized.
 Omega-6 fatty acid from sunflower oil also promotes a healthy heart in dogs.